rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 source is not required for running the application, only for building the application.
 It also results in faster runtime, since the time delay for on-line compilation will not be experienced.
-It does, however, expose implementation specific details of offline compilation and therefore impacts portability.
+It does, however, expose implementation specific details of off-line compilation and therefore impacts portability.

 .. code-block:: cpp